 Listening Script Vocabulary

-(Section 2: You will hear a tour guide talking to a group of visitors at a nature reserve.
+(Section 2: You will hear a radio presenter talking about the latest city improvements.
 First, you will have some time to look at questions 11 to 14 [20 seconds].
 Listen carefully and answer questions 11 to 14.)

 Rise and shine, dear listeners.
 What a great time for me to say a few words about the latest two fascinating city improvements: the Around-the-Globe.
 Playground for children in Linden Valley Park and the Northmont Outdoor Swimming Pool.
 As you may well be aware, the ideas behind these developments stem from public initiatives, refined during the large-scale consultation exercise held by the city authorities past year.
 And they came to fruition with the help of funding from the North East District Management Council.

 Let us touch on the Northmont Outdoor Swimming Pool first.
 In case you're one of the older listeners, you may still remember how the seafront used to have an amazing open-air pool some two decades ago, and how this pool had to shut down after being ruled unsafe.
 When it comes to the new pool's design, it was developed by the talented Robert Neal – a world-renowned architect.
 He has managed to harmonize the new pool's lovely 1940s design with many other nearby buildings.
 And he has combined it with cutting-edge features, like the new pool's recycling system that allows for seawater use in the pool and that is second to none in the world.